nandi95/vue-toastify/README.md

 - Re-write in TypeScript and use the vue core's `validateProps()`, rewrite for vue 3

-- Get url props on the answers object for redirecting on click of button
+- Get url props on the answers object for redirecting on click of the button

-- Make styles customizable

 **Alternatives**
 -